Depression

 Left untreated, depression can get worse and make other health concerns worse too.

-The rates for depression that occurs with other medical illnesses is quite high:
+The rates for depression that occur with other medical illnesses are quite high:

 • Heart attack: 40% to 65%.